-Fifty years later, Atchison was founded in 1854 and named in honor of David Rice Atchison, a United States senator from Missouri, who, when Kansas was opened for settlement, he and several friends, began making plans to form a city in the new territory.
+Fifty years later, Atchison was founded in 1854 and named in honor of David Rice Atchison, a United States senator from Missouri.
+When Kansas was opened for settlement, he and several friends began making plans to form a city in the new territory.

-However, it seems that all were not agreed upon the location he had selected, and on July 20, 1854, Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens left Platte City, Missouri to decide definitely upon a site.
+However, it seems that all were not agreed upon the location he had selected.
+On July 20, 1854, Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens left Platte City, Missouri, to decide upon a site.

-For years there had been considerable trade up and down the Missouri River, which had naturally centered at Leavenworth, but in June 1855, several overland freighters were induced to select Atchison as their outfitting point.
+For years there had been considerable trade up and down the Missouri River, which had naturally centered at Leavenworth.
+Still, in June 1855, several overland freighters were induced to select Atchison as their outfitting point.

-The most important firms were Livingston, Kinkead & Co., and Hooper & Williams.
-The outfitting business done in Atchison was one of the greatest factors in establishing the town as a commercial center.
-Some of the first merchants to open stores in the new town were George Challis, the Burns Brothers, Stephen Johnston, and Samuel Dickson.
+Livingston, Kinkead & Co., and Hooper & Williams were the most important firms.
+The outfitting business done in Atchison was one of the most significant factors in establishing the town as a commercial center.
+The first merchants to open stores in the new town were George Challis, the Burns Brothers, Stephen Johnston, and Samuel Dickson.